ZiadHamdieh/Sign_Up/README.md

 # SIGN UP!

 A simple web app that uses NodeJS and SQL to maintain a database of emails for a (fictional) startup's mailing list.
+All the emails in the database (aside from the ones entered by the user) are generated randomly using the faker JS library.